 Includes the organization's newsletters, oral interviews (not yet available), and approximately 4600 books.
 Herland Sister Resources is an organization dedicated to providing resources for the women's community to strengthen, enrich, and support women, and to promote a world free of prejudice, oppression and exploitation.
 It has operated in Oklahoma City since 1983.

-This collection of images and videos was developed during Dr. William Hommel's four research trips to Sierra Leone, Africa during the summers of 1971, 1973, 1976, and 1978.
-The collection consists of 2,991 searchable images.
+Dr. William Hommel taught African Art at the University of Maryland for 10 years and the University of Central Oklahoma for 25 years.
+This collection of images and videos was developed during Dr. William Hommel's four research trips to Sierra Leone, Africa.
+He carried out research among the Mende during the summers of 1971, 1973, 1976, and 1978.

 The University of Central Oklahoma recognizes the university's main campus is located on the traditional lands of the Caddo and Wichita people.